ISAITB/validator-resources-bregdcat-ap/README.md

 # BRegDCAT-AP Validator

 The files you may edit to adapt the validation are as follows:
-* Folder `resources` contains the validation artefacts and vocabularies (in sub-folders per validation type).
+* Folder `resources` contains the validation artefacts and vocabularies (in subfolders per validation type).
 * File `resources\config.properties` contains the configuration that you may want to adapt.

 To publish changes commit and push your updates.
 In 1-2 minutes the online service will be updated.